 .<Title>Flowers London; Flower delivery London; Flowers delivered to order; Send Flowers Now – loveflowers.com.uk</Title>

 In this title tag, the word “flowers” which is the main keyword (or money word), has been repeated in the title four times.
 The page would be penalized by Google and will never rank in its current form.

 .<Title>Florists, London; Flowers delivered to order – loveflowers.com.uk</Title>

-Although the Meta description tag is not a factor in directly influencing search ranking, it may have a big influence on the searcher who is lucky enough to view it.
+Although the Meta description tag is not a factor in directly influencing search ranking, it may have a big influence on the searcher who views it.
 This is why it is important to create a unique, interesting and compelling description that includes some of the niche vocabulary of the topic you’re optimizing for.
-The Meta description tag, a part of every web page’s coding, appears in search engines as the line or two of text underneath the blue heading of each search result.

 It is important to optimize the alt tag by using descriptive text that reads naturally, and visitors find useful and meaningful.
 This is especially important if images are part of your navigation.
 In this case, you’ll add the same text as you would if using anchor text.